 In it, he specifies that, “a moral that moves in two different levels does not seem acceptable.
 The ethics of sexuality are the same for all, healthy and sick.
 The teaching of the Church on the immorality of any type of extramarital sexual relationship is equally valid for healthy and disabled persons, and the same can be said about the social doctrine on contraception and direct sterilization: what applies to healthy people is also true for the disabled.
 Both are equally persons and possess the same dignity”.

 As regards extramarital sexual relationships, the more serious moral problem does not consist in the fact that they are intentionally infertile or not.
-The problem, for both the healthy and disabled, is in these same relationships, which have a completely special meaning in the case of the mentally disabled.
+The problem, for both the healthy and mentally disabled people and contraceptives, is in the relationships, which have a completely special meaning in the case of the mentally disabled.
 We shall mention two different figures.

 - The first corresponds to sexual assaults of which the disabled may be victims (see HERE) and which may be carried out using violence, deception or seduction.
 In relation to these facts, condemnable from any point of view, the fundamental duty of those who care for the disabled and also of the community, is to prevent disabled people from having these damaging and traumatic experiences.
 If any of the people who take care of them are involved in the assaults, then mental confusion and disorientation are added to the trauma.
 Even if the fertility of the disabled were inhibited, the aggression and trauma are equally verified.
 The issue must therefore be addressed with extreme care.
 A teaching that — at least in the practical sense — supports a reduction in the guardianship that the disabled have a right to receive by their caregivers and by the community is not tolerable.